stefanjudis/pwt-workshop/lessons/02-writing-tests/05-fixtures.md

 });
 ```

-This is where custom fixtures come into play.
-This might sound complicated but you used built-in fixtures the entire time.
+This is where custom fixtures come in.
+The term "fixtures" might sound complicated but you used built-in fixtures the entire time.

-> **Note** If you want to learn how fixtures work, [here's a YouTube explainer](https://www.youtube.com/watch?v=2O7dyz6XO2s&t=15s).
+> **Note** If you want to learn how fixtures work, [read more about them in the docs](https://playwright.dev/docs/test-fixtures) or [check this YouTube explainer](https://www.youtube.com/watch?v=2O7dyz6XO2s&t=15s).

 ## Built-in fixtures